 - Services Provided

 - Best Management Practices

 Education has been recognized as the number one priority of the Soil and Water Conservation District.
 Continuous efforts have been made to provide education through the schools and public workshops to maintain an awareness of the individual roles we all play in conservation.

-The Indian River Lagoon Envirothon is an outdoor competition designed to encourage students interest in natural resource conservation and environmental management.
-An annual event where students from Counties along the Indian River Lagoon compete in their knowledge and understanding of areas critical to the Environment: the Indian River Lagoon, Current Environmental Issues, Aquatics, Forestry, Soil & Land Use, Wildlife and 2019 Current Issue: Agriculture and the Environment: Knowledge & Technology to Feed the World.
+The Indian River Lagoon Envirothon is an outdoor competition that requires teamwork designed to encourage student’s interest in natural resource conservation and environmental management.
+An annual event where students from Counties along the Indian River Lagoon compete in their knowledge and understanding of areas critical to the Environment: The Indian River Lagoon, Aquatics, Forestry, Soil & Land Use, Wildlife and 2019 Current Issue: Agriculture and the Environment: Knowledge & Technology to Feed the World.
 Winning teams (high school) from each county may continue in competitions at state, and if successful, national levels.
 For more information on how you can get involved or start a team, please visit www.irlenvirothon.org.
 2019 date and place to be determined.

 Best Management Practices

 The primary focus of this manual is to address the expansion of “Small Farms, Ranchettes, and Country Estates” in rural areas by providing relevant information that facilitates the implementation of Best Management Practices (BMPs).

 Small Farm, Ranchette and Country Estate Best Management Practices Manual

 Workshops - Staff have assisted Indian River County Extension Service in presenting workshops on conservation issues such as irrigation water management, pond management, etc. Referrals are made to Extension Service to assist cooperators in finding all the necessary information to help them make educated decisions.